mattdotmiller/nsw_eddc_episodes_to_encounters-/README.md

-**Overview**
+Overview

 The NSW emergency department data collection (EDDC) contains patient care episodes rather than admissions.
 For example, a patient can be seen in an emergency department, recorded as 'admitted' then subsequently transferred to another hospital via the emergency department, where they are also admitted.
 Therefore a single patient can be 'admitted' from two emergency department visits on the same day in a different hospital.
 Unfortunately, the documentation of a "mode of separation" is not always helpful.
-For example, patients can be "Admitted: Transferred to another hospital" or "Departed: Transferred to another hospital w/out 1st being admitted to hospital transferred from" or "Departed: for other clinical service location" and "Admitted to Ward/inpatient unit" can refer to a similar process, that is being seen at one emergency department then transferred to another hospital (whether from the emergency department or ward".
-An admission needs to be created by combining the appropriate patient care episodes.
+As a result; "Admitted: Transferred to another hospital" or "Departed: Transferred to another hospital w/out 1st being admitted to hospital transferred from" or "Departed: for other clinical service location" and "Admitted to Ward/inpatient unit" can refer to a similar process - that is being seen at one emergency department then transferred to another hospital (whether from the emergency department or ward".
+An admission needs to be created by combining the appropriate patient care episodes based on date as much as modes of separation.

-**Approach used here**
+Approach used here